dev-chouhan/Automation_Mail_Sender/README.md

 - nodemailer.js (for sending gmail)

 This project is created as an interview problem ( for developing automation mail sending webapp ) by BrainSeed foundation.

+Gmail is sended on brainseednetworks931@gmail.com, at a spam block.